-A city tour of Seville is an excellent way to delve into the city’s profound history and culture.
-With its iconic cathedral, historic Alcazar and impressive Plaza de España, Seville is undeniably a destination to explore, even in the cooler months.
+A city tour of Seville is an excellent way to discover the city’s history and culture.
+With its iconic cathedral, historic Alcazar and impressive Plaza de España, Seville is a great destination to explore, even in the cooler months.

 I recommend taking this guided tour of Seville’s most famous attractions, including the majestic Seville Cathedral, Giralda, the Alcazar, and the expansive Plaza de España.

 Alternatively, you might think about taking a food tour to understand Seville’s culture via its distinctive dishes.
 This popular tapas food tour is a great option.
 Food tours have gained traction recently, and I suggest trying one in the city.

 For a thorough insight into Spain’s festive markets, I recommend checking out my guide to the best Christmas markets in Spain.

 Nervión Christmas Market